 What are the five most popular names for girls?

-The latest data is in from the the Social Security Administration for 2021 and these were the five most popular baby girl names currently on record.
-Continue reading for the 1000 top baby girl names along with their meaning, origin, and popularity over the years.
+The latest data is in from the the Social Security Administration for 2021 and these were the five most popular names for girls this past year.
+Continue reading for the top 1000 girl names along with their meaning, origin, and popularity over the years.

 Choosing the perfect baby name for your little girl can seem like one of the most daunting tasks during pregnancy.
 Every name reminds you of someone, or has some positive or negative association that you may or may not want to incorporate into your baby's identity.
 That's why browsing top baby girl name lists like this one can help inspire you and even introduce you to trending names that you may have not considered before.